AskNowQA/EARL/README.md

 python api.py 5000

 This starts the api server.
 Install all dependencies required.
+Download bloom files from <> and store them at data/blooms/.

 To consume the API